DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I watched a tutorial about Animate.js, and I got super interested in what I could achieve with that library.
 I can't wait to start messing around with it!
 I also studied flexbox and practiced more @media queries.
 Finally, I took a good look at several portfolio websites of other web devs to draw some ideas for mine.
 Some of them look amazing, so... it's gonna be tough!

 **Thoughts:** I wanna practice my JS skills as much as possible, and the same goes for DOM manipulation and CSS grid system.

+### Day 25: 2018 February 20, Tuesday

+**Today's Progress**: Ok, so: I have to do the mock-up of a portfolio page and I don't want to use any framework like Bootstrap.
+It's hard, harder than I thought.
+Today I've watched two more tutorials about CSS Grid and its logic.
+I love it, I thought I could use it right after but I was wrong.
+I understand how it works, but things get messed up in my mind as soon as I start adding more elements (the grid-area property, in particular, gave me a nice headache).
+It's a long and winding road, indeed.

+**Thoughts:** Drawing sketches before even starting to code might be a good habit and I want to develop it.
+I must find a way to keep frustration at bay.